 You may use compact cameras, tablets and mobile phones to photograph some categories of material free of charge.
-Please see the collection handling video for information on photographing items.
+See our guidelines on taking photographs of collection items.

 In most Reading Rooms you will find digital scanners for books and microfilm.
 The Book scanners can save images to your own device and scan to email.
 Readers may obtain paper copies of their scans in some Reading Rooms.
 The microfilm scanners can scan to print or scan to email.

 Reading Room staff will make a preservation and copyright check of material you want to copy.
 If the material is unsuitable staff will suggest alternative forms of copying.